Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 More Info and Where to Buy

-If you want to check out some other under 500 options or want to see how the Hellcat compares to other guitars in this price range, check out my top 5 guitars under 500 at the link below.
+If you want to check out some other under $500 options or want to see how the Hellcat compares to other guitars in this price range, check out my top 5 guitars under $500.